junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ```

-After everyting is set up correctly and I can check my apllication by typing:
+After everyting is set up correctly, I can check my apllication by typing:

 ```
-shotgun
+ > shotgun
 ```